(Image via @SugaredandBronzed)

 Traditional waxing is another hair removal technique that removes hair from the root.
 This hair removal method uses hot wax (that’s applied hot), along with cloth strips, to remove body hair in the opposite direction that the hair grows.
-Similar to sugaring, the wax pulls hair from the root which ensures that hair won’t grow back for at least two to four weeks.
+Similar to sugaring, the wax pulls hair from the root.
+It ensures that hair won’t grow back for at least two to four weeks.
 Traditional waxing can be very painful, and also isn’t great for those with sensitive skin since the hot wax and hair removal direction can cause irritation and ingrown hairs.

 Which is better?
 Sugaring or waxing?